Nourish Your Mind: The Powerful Link Between Nutrition and Mental Health - An Indian Perspective

 Processed Foods and Their Association with Poorer Mental Well-being

-High consumption of processed foods is linked to increased inflammation and a higher risk of low mood and fatigue [Processed Foods and Mental Health].
+High consumption of processed foods is linked to increased inflammation and a higher risk of low mood [Processed Foods and Mental Health].
 These foods often lack essential nutrients and can negatively impact the gut microbiome.

 The Emotional Connection to Food: Memories, Comfort, and Alleviation